-- 4.1 Mode of study: - 4.1 The mode of study refers to how the programme was undertaken e.g. full-time, part-time, intermittent/sandwich, elearning, distance, etc. - 4.2 Programme learning outcomes : - 4.2 Indicate the learning outcomes associated with the qualification.
+4.1 Mode of study:

+4.1 The mode of study refers to how the programme was undertaken e.g. full-time, part-time, intermittent/sandwich, elearning, distance, etc.

+4.2 Programme learning outcomes:

+4.2 Indicate the learning outcomes associated with the qualification.
 Learning outcomes are statements of what the graduate knows, understands and is able to do after completing his/her studies and receiving the qualification (knowledge, skills, competencies).
 Learning outcomes should be expressed in the present tense, e.g.: "The graduate can analyse consumer behaviour trends and apply them in a given consumer market".
-This information is increasingly becoming the key basis on which qualifications are assessed and/or recognized. - 4.3 Programme details, individual credits gained and grades/marks obtained: (if this information is available on an official transcript this should be used here) - 4.3 Indicate the individual elements or components of the qualification completed in a concise and readable manner, the credits attached to them and the marks/grades obtained.
+This information is increasingly becoming the key basis on which qualifications are assessed and/or recognized.

+4.3 Programme details, individual credits gained and grades/marks obtained: (if this information is available on an official transcript this should be used here)

+4.3 Indicate the individual units completed in order to achieve the qualification, the credits attached to them and the marks/grades obtained.
 For institutions that issue transcripts of studies, it will be sufficient to include the transcript.
 Entries should be as complete as possible and in accordance with what is normally recorded at the institution concerned.
 If the qualification is a joint degree, indicate what parts of the qualification were earned in which partner institution.
-Similarly, if the programme of study included mandatory/recognized learning activities carried out outside the university such as: a mobility period abroad, a work placement, voluntary work, etc.

-indicate which components of the qualification were successfully completed in which partner institution/company and duly recognized.
+Similarly, if the programme of study included mandatory/recognized learning activities carried out outside the university such as: a mobility period abroad, a work placement, voluntary work, etc. indicate which components of the qualification were successfully completed in which partner institution/company and duly recognized.
 This can be done either by including these specific activities directly in the transcript with their original titles, or by linking them in a transparent way with the mentioned activities recognized by the HEI.
 If the qualification includes a dissertation or thesis, indicate its title (if available).
+If this section is too long, it can be included in the transcript of records.